Piecewise Strong Convexity of Neural Networks: Theoretical Results

 \end{theorem} The proof of Theorem \ref{the:piecewisestrongconvexity} is in the supplementary materials.
 The sets $B_i$ are obtained from enumerating all possible values of the switches $\{S_j(a_k,W)\}_{j,k}$ as we vary $W$, and taking $B_i$ as the topological closure of all weights $W$ giving the $i$th value of the switches.
 The functions $\phi_i$ are obtained from $\ell_\lambda$ by fixing the switches according to the definition of $B_i$.

 Note that this theorem implies Theorem \ref{the:maintheorem}, with $U$ given by $U(\lambda,\theta)$.
-This shows that if the training error is small enough in a bounded region, as prescribed by the set $U(\lambda,\theta)$, the function $\ell_\lambda$ is piecewise strongly convex on convex sets contained in $U(\lambda,\theta)$.
+This shows that when the training error is small enough in a bounded region, as prescribed by $U(\lambda,\theta)$ though \eqref{eq:Uinterp}, the function $\ell_\lambda$ is locally strongly convex.
 Note also that our estimates depend implicitly on the training data $\{a_i, f(a_i)\}_{i=1}^N$, and the widths of the network's layers, since these quantities affect the size of the set $U(\lambda,\theta)$.